The Slump

 "The Slump" is the third episode of the first season of the American television police sitcom series Brooklyn Nine-Nine.
 It is the 3rd overall episode of the series and is written by co-producer Prentice Penny and directed by Julie Anne Robinson.
 It aired on Fox in the United States on October 1, 2013.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 Jake Peralta (Andy Samberg) is an immature yet very talented detective in the precinct with an astounding record of crimes solved, putting him in a competition with fellow detective Amy Santiago (Melissa Fumero).
 The precinct's status changes when the Captain is retiring and a new commanding officer, Cpt.
 Raymond Holt (Andre Braugher) is appointed as the newest Captain.
 This puts a conflict between Jake and Holt for their respective methods in the field.

 The episode was seen by an estimated 3.43 million household viewers and gained a 1.4/4 ratings share among adults aged 18–49, according to Nielsen Media Research.
-The episode received positive reviews from critics, who praised the cast's performance but some felt mixed with the episode's plot.
+The episode received positive reviews from critics, who praised the cast's performance but some felt mixed about the episode's plot.